Home | Webinars on Neurofeedback

 - What's the difference between neurofeedback systems?

-- Webinar: Neurofeedback for Children: What You Must Know for Success (from 2022, 45 min.)
+- Neurofeedback for Children: What Parents Must Know for Success (45 min.)
+Sign up to watch

-- Q&A Video: The Evolution of Neurofeedback: How is NeurOptimal Different?
+- The Evolution of Neurofeedback: How is NeurOptimal Different?
+Watch here

-A Q&A With Natalie Baker, LMHC, Owner, Neurofeedback Training Co.
+With Natalie Baker, LMHC, Owner of Neurofeedback Training Co.

 I'm Natalie Baker.
 I'll just say a little bit about myself so you have some sense of my background and then we'll launch into people's questions.

-Having a therapy practice with lots of people with post-traumatic stress disorder and anxiety and depression I was always looking for tools that I thought could help my client base.
+Having a therapy practice with lots of people with post-traumatic stress disorder, anxiety, and depression, I was always looking for tools that I thought could help my client base.
 That started me looking into the wonderful world of neurofeedback, what then seemed like Frankenstein technology of hooking people up to wires and reading their brain waves.